 Don’t be hesitant about applying for a practice nurse job if it’s advertised by a recruitment agency, you could still end up working in an NHS environment even though it’s advertised by a private sector company.

 A practice nurse job may also be subject to a job share arrangement, so you can choose not to work a full time position, and yet still maintain regular working hours each week.

 The role of a practice nurse

 Practice nurses provide an essential range of health promotion, screening, treatment and care services for all members of the community.
 It’s a hugely varied job and no two days are the same, which is why some nurses choose to take a practice nurse job.

 Health promotion activities can include running stop smoking clinics and weight loss advice centres, and as the appointed practice nurse you will organise and deliver the information required to help people be more healthy.

 A practice nurse usually works at a GP surgery, but as a practice nurse you could also work at an NHS walk in centre or for an out of hours doctor service.

-In this scenario a practice nurse will work alongside an occupational health nurse

-and possibly a physiotherapist to promote a healthy lifestyle for employees and provide basic healthcare screening and treatments.
+In this scenario a practice nurse will work alongside an occupational health nurse, occupational therapist and possibly a physiotherapist to promote a healthy lifestyle for employees and provide basic healthcare screening and treatments.